 Part 1 Upper clicking knife

-Part 2 Bottom cutting knife (rampi)
+Part 2 Bottom cutting knife (Rampi)

 Part 3 Designers' knife

 Part 4 Half round knife

+The composition of the Committee responsible for the formulation of this standard is given in Annex C.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

 Indian Standard